jaggedmountain/k-alias/Readme.md

 - kk: shortkey for kubectl
   - `$ kk get pod`

-- kns: set namespace to current folder (or to arg)
+- kns: set context/namespace from path (or to arg)
   - `$ kns`
   - `$ kns staging`